-A new sense of hope marks Christmas Day meal distribution
+Sense of hope marks Christmas Day meal distribution

 “I woke up this morning,” Myles said, standing near McPherson Square in Northwest Washington.
 “So I know something good will happen.”

 There were real reasons for hope to be absent this Christmas in the District, especially among the city’s population of people without roofs over their heads.
 The region is in the throes of its worst coronavirus surge, with more than 1 in 100 Washingtonians testing positive in the week leading up to the holiday.
 Meanwhile, just last week, the D.C.
 Council rejected an emergency bill aimed at restricting Mayor Muriel E. Bowser’s authority to remove homeless encampments.
-The bill would have paused all encampment evictions through the end of the District’s coldest months.
+The bill would have paused encampment evictions through the end of the District’s coldest months.

 But on Saturday, it was 60 degrees and sunny, and volunteers set up containers of freshly cooked food in Columbia Heights, Anacostia and McPherson Square.
-Bren Hererra, a renowned chef, had organized the day of service for the sixth year in a row.
+Bren Herrera, a renowned chef, had organized the day of service for the sixth year in a row.
 The meals were supposed to bring comfort to people who needed it.
-This year, Hererra said she felt the hope, too.
+This year, Herrera said she felt the hope, too.

 “It wasn’t festive like this last year,” she said.
 “But now look at this.”

-The song “Feliz Navidad” blared from the speakers.
+“Feliz Navidad” blared from the speakers.
 A little boy skipped around the block.
-Volunteers, masked, chatted with food recipients as they shoveled smoked chicken, green beans, roasted potato, stuffing and meatballs onto their plates.
+Mask-wearing volunteers chatted with food recipients as they shoveled smoked chicken, green beans, roasted potatoes, stuffing and meatballs onto plates.

-Last year, Hererra said, the whole operation felt mechanical.
-Volunteers packaged food in ready-made to-go boxes to limit risk of coronavirus exposure.
+Last year, Herrera said, the whole operation felt mechanical.
+Volunteers packaged food in to-go boxes to limit risk of coronavirus exposure.
 They still handed out hundreds of meals, but the weather was biting, vaccinations were scarce and the future felt bleak.

-This year’s operation was far from perfect — last night alone, two families canceled their volunteer shifts because they tested positive for coronavirus — but there was something new in the air.
+This year’s operation was far from perfect — two families canceled their volunteer shifts right before the event because they tested positive for the virus — but there was something new in the air.

 Roa, for one, came to Columbia Heights wearing a Santa hat and a glistening smile.
-This time last year, she was out of an apartment, out of a job as a pastry chef and struggling to reenter the workforce while the pandemic continued to upend her industry.
-The tides have turned in her favor since then.
+This time last year, she was out of an apartment, out of a job as a pastry chef, and struggling to reenter the workforce while the pandemic continued to upend her industry.
+The tide has turned in her favor since then.

-First, Roa found work knocking on doors for the mayor, encouraging people to get vaccinated.
-Through that program, she said, she met Bowser, who helped her find a job as a breakfast concierge at the Hyatt House Hotel in the Wharf.
-She still sleeps in a shelter; she still worries about the rising housing prices.
+First, Roa found work knocking on doors for Bowser (D), encouraging people to get vaccinated.
+Through that program, she said, she met the mayor, who helped her find a job as a breakfast concierge at the Hyatt House Hotel in the Wharf development.
+She still sleeps in a shelter; she still worries about housing prices.
 But Roa said she is closer than ever to having enough in savings to afford her own place.
 And that right there is hope.

 “I have something to do instead of being idle,” she said.
 “I’m getting my independence back.”